benpetersen/personal-goals/README.md

 5. Learn about _______
 6. Be kind and make people smile

-# March 21, 2016
+# April 1, 2016

 ### This Week's Goal: Be Awesome.

 ## Things I'll Do This Week:
+- [ ] Level Up With React: React Router
-- [X] Watch 2 videos from my content list about Git/Agile
+- [ ] Watch 2 videos from my content list about Git/Agile
-- [X] Write a blog post about Agile
+- [ ] Effectively use my time - Shooting for 4 stories next sprint
-- [ ] Post blog post about Agile
+- [ ] Spend more mornings learning Redux and ES6
-- [X] Learn about Git workflows
-- [ ] Migrate SVN to Git
+- [ ] Go to bed by 10pm, no excuses
-- [ ] Document Step-by-step tools and merging
-- [ ] Go Snowshowing in Vail, Colorado!
+- [ ] Encourage wife about going back to school or job

 ### Things I'll Do in the Future:
 - [ ] Read a book
 - [ ] Help migrate F2 Framework from Grunt to npm
-- [X] Present ReactJS to company devs (20 people)
-- [ ] Present ReactJS to company devs (20 people, 2nd time, different group)
 - [ ] Move blog from Jekkyl to static site
 - [ ] Submit a proposal for the importance of being active as a developer
 - [ ] Build a project using ES6 best practices
 - [ ] Finish an Algorithms online course
-- [ ] Integrate Git workflow into our team

 ### Backlog: Side Projects :)
 - [ ] Work on [React/Redux side project](https://github.com/benpetersen/React-Stock-Quotes)